-Daily Fire Log
+Daily Crime and Fire Log

-The Director of Business Services maintains a Daily Fire Log of all fire incidents reported to them.
-This log identifies the type, general location, date and time reported, date and time occurred and current disposition if known for each fire incident reported to the Director of Business Services.
-Local news media may contact the Director of Business Services to acquire information from this log.
+University Police and Public Safety (UPPS) maintains a combined Daily Crime, fire, and valid complaint log of all incidents reported to them.
+Each day a log is published which identifies the type, general location, date and time reported, date and time occurred and current disposition if known of each incident reported to UPPS .
+Local news media may contact UPPS to acquire information from this log.
 Information deemed newsworthy may be published by the news media.

-The Fire Log for the most current sixty days is available for viewing during regular business hours in the lobby of the Director of Business Services' Building located at 150 S. College Street, Carlisle, PA 17013.
-Any portion of the Daily Fire Log that is older than 60 days will be made available for public inspection within two business days of a request.
+The Daily Crime and Fire Log for the most current sixty days is available for viewing during regular business hours in the lobby of the University Police and Public Safety building or online at https://police.psu.edu/daily-crime-log when available.
+Any portion of the Daily Crime and Fire Log for incidents older than 60 days will be made available for public inspection within two business days of a request.